gamtiq/povtor/README.md

   or the last error.
 * `attempt` - number of calls of the action function that have already made.
 * `error` - last error or value of promise rejection.
+* `isError` - whether the last call of the action function is ended with error.
+* `result` - contains result of each call of the action function.
+* `settings` - settings that were passed to `retry` function.
 * `stop` - function that can be used to stop the process of calls repeating.
 Returns value of `promise` field.
 * `stopped` - a boolean value that indicates whether the process of calls repeating is stopped.
 * `value` - a value of last successfull call of the action function.
 When the action function returns a promise,